Skip to main contentLink to External Link Policy

 What Have We Learned?

-- Some research suggests that feverfew may help prevent migraine headaches, but results have been mixed.
-Some research suggests it may reduce migraine headache frequency, as well as some symptoms, such as pain, nausea/vomiting, and light sensitivity.
+• Some research suggests that feverfew may help prevent migraine headaches, but results have been mixed.
+Some research suggests it may reduce migraine headache frequency, as well as some symptoms, such as pain, nausea, vomiting, and light and noise sensitivity.

 What Do We Know About Safety?

-- People who are sensitive to ragweed and related plants may experience allergic reactions to feverfew.
+• People who are sensitive to ragweed and related plants may have allergic reactions to feverfew.

-- Do not take feverfew while pregnant because it may affect uterine contractions.
+• Do not take feverfew while pregnant because it may affect uterine contractions.
+If you’re considering using feverfew while pregnant, consult your health care provider.
 Little is known about whether it’s safe to use feverfew while breastfeeding.

 Keep in Mind